 Management considers the following factors when determining the collectability of specific customer accounts: customer creditworthiness, past transaction history with the customer, current industry trends, changes in customer payment terms, and specific customer situations.
 The Company's normal collection cycle ranges between thirty and 60 days.
 Estimated uncollectible amounts are charged to earnings and a credit to a valuation allowance.
 Balances which remain outstanding after reasonable collection efforts are written off through a charge to the valuation allowance and a credit to accounts receivable.
-The Company has assessed that certain receivables may not be collectable and has recorded an allowance for credit losses of \$20,000 as of September 30, 2024.
-The Company did not record an allowance for credit losses as of December 31, 2023.
+The Company has assessed that certain receivables may not be collectable and has recorded an allowance for credit losses of \$43,800 and \$20,000 as of March 31, 2025 and December 31, 2024, respectively.